kettleStudio/kettleStudio/README.md

-### Professional Services
+### Professional Services Provided?
-Commercial support is available from many companies providing professional services to the KettleStudio.
+Yes, commercial support is available from many companies providing professional services to the KettleStudio.
 Please visit the official site: www.kettleStudio.org